solidearth/spring-api-reference/README.md

 npm install
 ```

-This will install all dependencies.
-You can then start the express.js server by running the following:
+To start the express.js server, add your API key and session secret key to config.json and run the following:

 ```
 node app.js